jatufin/birdnest/README.md

 ```
 ## Future suggestions

-Store bird nests in a list inside the Drones object.
+* Store bird nests in a list inside the Drones object.
 This way multiple nests with different size No Fly Zones could be surveyed.
+* Current tests are not comprehensive and should be expanded